When is the UK train strike? Dates, times and everything you need to know

 The union’s general secretary, Mick Lynch, has vowed “a sustained campaign of industrial action which will shut down the railway system”.

 Tuesday 21, Thursday 23 and Saturday 25 June.
-The industrial action is likely to affect services immediately before and after the strike dates, as well as the intervening Wednesday and Friday.
+The industrial action will affect services after the strike dates, ie the Wednesday, Friday and Sunday.

 The strike coincides with a number of big events in late June: